The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Get Hungarian shot glasses for pálinka here

 Pálinka is a Hungarian alcoholic drink (spirit) and it is made from fruits.
-It comes in different flavours, such as plum, apricot, or cherry.
+It comes in different flavours, such as plum, apricot, cherry, and even blueberry.

-It is a very popular drink in Hungary and it is traditional to drink shots of pálinka on holidays or on other special occasions.
-You can also buys some shot glasses to go with the pálinka
+It is a very popular drink in Hungary, and it is traditional to drink shots of pálinka on holidays or on other special occasions.

 5. UNICUM